80x24/wordfall/README.txt

 of your choice, just make sure it links).

 After the frameworks are installed just run make osx.
 This will build a version of the game that can be run from the command line.
-If you want to create a .app file you will need to create an Xcode project.

 Windows
 --------